-Invest in a D-lock when out and about or a high-security chain lock (like HipLok brand) when leaving your bike at home or for a longer period.
+Invest in a D-lock when out and about or a high-security chain lock (like HipLok or VAULT brand) when leaving your bike at home or for a longer period.
 Solid metal D-locks are hard to cut through and are better than cable locks.
 Remember to connect both your frame and a wheel to the bike rack (especially if you have a quick-release wheel) – even two locks may be necessary.

 Ask the Cargocycles team about bike locks – we have several different styles in the shop to suit all bikes and budgets.

 Bike theft from homes

 We have heard people are leaving larger box bikes on a porch or verandah overnight unlocked – aaagh, don’t do that!
 Bike thefts have been occurring from down the side of houses, from backyards, inside apartment block garages and front porches.
 Larger box bikes have been stolen from front verandahs too – so size is not deterring thieves.
 Theft has also been happening while you’re at home (scary).

 A few cyclists have even leant their bike against the front fence while taking kids in from the baby seat and have returned less than a minute later to find an opportunist thief has knocked off their bike.

 Always lock your bike at home and don’t let people follow you through the entrance or lobby door if you live in an apartment.

 Choose bike hoops when locking up bikes on public streets